Keir Starmer commits to do the ‘right thing’ and resign if fined by police

 Having faced days of damaging headlines, Sir Keir was attempting to grab the initiative while putting pressure on Boris Johnson over his refusal to resign after being fined by police for a lockdown breach.

-Sir Keir, a former director of public prosecutions, appeared to suggest he would even stand down if Durham Constabulary fine him for breaching the rules over the event in April last year but decline to issue a fine retrospectively.
+Questions remained over whether Sir Keir, a former director of public prosecutions, would stand down if Durham Constabulary suggests he may have broken the rules but does not issue a fine, as it did with Dominic Cummings.

-“If you’ve made a law you should respect the law and if you’re found to be in breach of it you should step down,” he told reporters.
+Sir Keir first told reporters: “If you’ve made a law you should respect the law and if you’re found to be in breach of it you should step down.”

+But pressed further on the scenario, he said: “The penalty for a Covid breach is a fixed-penalty notice, that’s a matter of law, and I’ve set out what the position is in relation to that.”

-Angela Rayner issued a statement making a similar commitment, insisting she was at the event “working in my capacity as deputy leader and that no rules were broken”.
+Angela Rayner issued a statement matching Sir Keir’s commitment and insisting she was at the event “working in my capacity as deputy leader and that no rules were broken”.

 “Eating during a long day’s work was not against the rules.
 We have a Prime Minister who has been found to have broken the rules, lied about it and then been fined.
 If I were issued with a fine, I would do the decent thing and step down,” she said.